probcomp/BayesDB/docs/bql.rst

   CORRELATION [OF <column1> WITH <column2>]

 This is the standard Pearson correlation coefficient between the two columns.
-Currently it does not work on columns with missing values.
+All rows with missing values in either or both of the two columns will be removed before calculating the correlation coefficient.

 Here are some examples::